spm/spm-docs/docs/tutorials/meeg_firstlevel/meeg_firstlevel.md

     2. Prepare the data

         The data has already been converted to SPM and downsampled to 128Hz.
 This is single subject data with the following tag and prefix ("d" for downsampled).
 Download the files and put them in the data folder.
-We then move them programatically to the analysis folder (this makes sure that the original data files are kept intact).
+We then move them programmatically to the analysis folder (this makes sure that the original data files are kept intact).
         ```matlab
         tag    = 'pil02';
         prefix = 'd';